TID-Lab/aggie/README.md

   copytruncate
 }

-# Whenever you need to, you can view app logs by running (in the `aggie` directory):
+# Whenever you need to, you can view backend logs by running (in the `aggie` directory):
 npx pm2 logs
 ```